Choreographic Projects & Installations

 2008

-Created in collaboration with artists Bill Will, Bill Boese and Seth Nehil as part of SWF AiR, Promenade proposed a future version of how this to-be-developed park would hold and fulfill the multiple dreams of the new residents who had moved into the neighborhood.
+Involving over 60 paid performers and committed volunteers, Promenade proposed a future version of how this to-be-developed park would hold and fulfill the multiple dreams of the new residents who had moved into the neighborhood.
+Beginning in the late afternoon and concluding under a July full moon, Promenade was 4.5 hours long.

 The Henna Project